v3.0.0 — Now available

 Up and running in one command

-Install as a Claude Code plugin or as a universal skill for any AI coding tool.
+Install as a universal skill — one command, any AI coding tool.

 npx skills add ngvoicu/specmint-core -g